applicaster/developer.applicaster.com/book/push/push-ios.md

 # Push plugin - iOS

 The iOS push plugin for Zapp is based on implementing the `ZPPushProviderProtocol`.
-The protocol goes through all of the functions for initializing a push provider.
+The `ZPPushProviderProtocol` goes through all of the functions for initializing a push provider.

 ## Create a new push provider